TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/dataGMember.md

 ﻿###data-g-member

-Describes what property in data should be displayed in current column and element in items provider.
+Sets the property name of the item in the data source items' array, which value should be displayed in the cell in the current column.

-**Value:** item's  property name, which value will be used for this grid column.
+**Value:** The item's property name, which value will be used for this grid column.

 **Default value:** there is no default value.

 **Example:**

+In HTML:

 <!--Start the highlighter-->
 <pre class="brush: html">
 	<column data-g-member="Name"> </column>
 </pre>
 #####
+ In Javascript:

-Javascript array of items, where every array element is javascript object with "Name" filed refferenced in column.
+A javascript array of items, where the every array element is a javascript object with the "Name" field.
+The "Name" field value is displayed in grid row in the column where the  **data-g-member** is set to "Name"

 <!--Start the highlighter-->
 <pre class="brush: html">